Praxis Fellowship

 Filipino Advocates for Justice

-FAJ was founded in 1973 by established grassroots community leaders and students/young people in response to the growing numbers of Filipinos settling in Alameda County.
-Filipinos are the second largest Asian population in Alameda County at approximately 125,000+ (4% of the county), the majority of whom live in Central and South Alameda County in cities like Hayward, San Leandro, Union City, Fremont and San Lorenzo.
+FAJ (Filipino Advocates for Justice) was founded in 1973 by grassroots community leaders, students, and young people in response to the growing Filipino population in Alameda County.
+Filipinos are the second-largest Asian group in the county, comprising over 125,000 individuals (about 4% of the population), with the majority residing in Central and South Alameda County, including cities like Hayward, San Leandro, Union City, Fremont, and San Lorenzo.
 Our mission is to build a strong and empowered Filipino community by organizing constituents, developing leaders, providing services, and advocating for policies that promote social and economic justice and equity.

 Preferred Qualifications: